-2.1 Peace River
+2.6 Peace River

 The Peace River begins in the Green Swamp and flows south to Charlotte Harbor.
-The Peace River watershed encompasses approximately 1,800 square miles, and there are two major tributaries in the upper watershed.
-Peace Creek drains approximately 230 square miles in the northeast part of the watershed, serving as an outlet for several lakes near the cities of Lake

-Alfred and Haines City.
-The Saddle Creek Canal drains 144 square miles in the northwest portion of the watershed in Polk County, where the dominant drainage feature is Hancock.
+The Peace River watershed encompasses 1,800 square miles, and there are two major tributaries in the upper watershed.
+Peace Creek drains approximately 230 square miles in the northeast part of the watershed, serving as an outlet for several lakes near the cities of Lake Alfred and Haines City.
+The Saddle Creek Canal drains 144 square miles in the northwest portion of the watershed in Polk County, where the dominant drainage feature is Lake Hancock.
 Numerous lakes are present in the area north of Bartow, ranging in size from a few acres to approximately 4,600 acres.
-In this area, surface water drainage is illdefined.
-South of Bartow to near Fort Meade, the land surface is considerably altered phosphate mining activities.
+In this area, surface water drainage is ill-defined.
+South of Bartow to near Fort Meade, the land surface has been considerably altered by phosphate mining activities.
 Major tributaries south of Fort Meade include Payne, Bowlegs, Horse, Joshua, and Charlie creeks.